Soi Nana: Bangkok’s Red Light District

 The natural heat, combined with the traffic fumes and omnipresent dust, half of which one presumes is powered dog crap, is becoming normal.
 Luckily, irascibility and road rage barely exist over here, except among the foreigners.
-Thais look on aloof, accustomed to bearing everything that comes their way, seeing it as part of their Karma, which as all Buddhists know, just has to be endured.
+Thais look on aloof, accustomed to bearing everything that comes their way, seeing it as part of their Karma.
+And that, as all Buddhists know, just has to be taken in one’s stride.

 And Thais are good at doing that, if they are left to just get on with their lives.

-Interrupt them in that occupation at your peril though, because there is a lot of pent-up rage born of frustration waiting to be unleashed in most (poor) Thais and if you don’t believe me, look at the video of how those Brits were treated in Hua Hin, although from what I saw the Brits started it.
+Interrupt them in that occupation at your peril though, because there is a lot of pent-up rage born of frustration waiting to get out of most (poor) Thais.
+If you don’t believe me, look at the video of how they treated those Brits in Hua Hin, although from what I saw the Brits started it.

 Please LIKE and SHARE this post using the buttons below and visit our bookshop